Tutorial

 }

-This allows us to represent our data in the most simplistic form.
+This allows us to represent our data of year

 as a List<SubscriberSeries>